What Should I Charge: A Price-Setting Framework for Service Operators

 Very few discover they’re truly overpriced.
 Usually, they just discover which clients can’t afford them, which is exactly what pricing is supposed to do.

-This solves the immediate problem—getting comfortable quoting real rates instead of picking numbers out of thin air.
+This system solves the immediate problem—getting comfortable quoting real rates instead of picking numbers out of thin air.

 But if you want the complete system for restructuring your offers, pricing tiers, and delivery model to capture more value from the same amount of work: